Ayman El-Baz

-Ayman El-Baz is an American bioengineer.
+Ayman El-Baz is an Egyptian-American bioengineer.
 He is the Chair of the Department of Bioengineering at the University of Louisville's J. B. Speed School of Engineering.
 El-Baz is a Fellow of the American Institute for Medical and Biological Engineering and National Academy of Inventors.

 Early life and education

 El-Baz completed his Bachelor of Science and Master's degree in Electronics and Communications Engineering at Mansoura University before moving to the United States and earning his PhD at the University of Louisville (UofL) in 2006.